Counties Manukau Health Radiology

-You will have all metal objects removed from your body.
+You will be asked to remove all metal objects from the area to be scanned.
 You will lie down on a narrow padded moveable table that will be slid into the scanner, through a circular opening.

 The scan time will vary depending on the type of examination required, but as a rule it will take around 30 minutes.